Semiclassical Methods for Hawking Radiation from a Vaidya Black Hole: Radial Null Geodesic Method

 where in our case $F\left( {r,t} \right) \equiv \dot m^2 x\left( m \right)^{ - 2} \left( {1 - 2mr^{ - 1} } \right) $ and $G\left( {r,t} \right) \equiv 1 - 2mr^{ - 1} $.
 The general form (\ref{eq:2}) will simplify our next calculation.
 Unless for specific purposes, we will write $x\left( m \right) $, $F\left( {r,t} \right) $, and $G\left( {r,t} \right) $ as $x$, $F$, and $G$ respectively for the sake of brevity.
 It turns out that the metric (\ref{eq:1}) has a coordinate singularity at $r_h = 2m $ which of course is time dependent.
 Painleve transformation that is used to remove the coordinate singularity for a metric with time-like Killing vector, is also applicable for this analysis.
 By transforming

 the metric (\ref{eq:2}) changes into

 and therefore no coordinate singularity is found.
 Thus, by such a Painleve transformation, it is understandable that, in principle, a coordinate singularity in general relativity can be removed only by changing coordinate, without defining new physical condition or theorem.
 By this thought, it would be alright if we still insist in using the metric (\ref{eq:1}) for carrying out a tunneling process.
-For radial null geodesic, $ds^2 = d\Omega ^2 = 0 $, the differentiation of radius with respect to time can be obtained from (\ref{eq:4}) as
+In the null geodesic condition for $(1+1)$ dimension, $ds^2 = d\Omega ^2 = 0 $, the radial null geodesic can be obtained from (\ref{eq:4}) as

 where $ + ( - ) $ signs denote outgoing(ingoing) radial null geodesics.
 Near the horizon, we can expand the coefficient $F$ and $G$ by the use of Taylor expansion.
 Since both $F$ and $G$ are $\left( {t - r} \right) $ dependent, and we only need their approximation values for short distances from a point (horizon), we could apply the Taylor expansion at a fixed time.
 So, we can write